vseryakov/backendjs/README.md

 * to initialize environment for the backend development it needs to set permissions for $PREFIX(default is /opt/local) to the current user, this is required to support global NPM modules.

-* If $PREFIX needs to be changed, create ~/.backend/etc/profile file and assign PREFIX=path, for example:
+* If $PREFIX needs to be changed, create ~/.backendrc file and assign PREFIX, for example:

         echo "PREFIX=$HOME/local" > ~/.backendrc